-- 5. The category "government" will include all forms of government10 paper including bonds, Treasury bills and other short-term instruments, but national authorities reserve the right to apply a specific risk weight to securities issued by certain foreign governments, especially to securities denominated in a currency other than that of the issuing government. - 6.
-The "qualifying" category includes securities issued by public sector entities and multilateral development banks, plus other securities that are: - rated investment-grade11 by at least two credit rating agencies specified by the national authority; or - rated investment-grade by one rating agency and not less than investment-grade by any other rating agency specified by the national authority (subject to supervisory oversight); or - subject to supervisory approval, unrated, but deemed to be of comparable investment quality by the reporting bank, and the issuer has securities listed on a recognised stock exchange.
+- 5. The category "government" will include all forms of government11 paper including bonds, Treasury bills and other short-term instruments, but national authorities reserve the right to apply a specific risk weight to securities issued by certain foreign governments, especially to securities denominated in a currency other than that of the issuing government.
+When the government paper is denominated in the domestic currency and funded by the bank in the same currency, at national discretion a lower specific risk charge may be applied. - 6.
+The "qualifying" category includes securities issued by public sector entities and multilateral development banks, plus other securities that are: - rated investment-grade12 by at least two credit rating agencies specified by the national authority; or - rated investment-grade by one rating agency and not less than investment-grade by any other rating agency specified by the national authority (subject to supervisory oversight); or subject to supervisory approval, unrated, but deemed to be of comparable investment quality by the reporting bank, and the issuer has securities listed on a recognised stock exchange.